|

 the first person conspiracy theorists would look at is the

+richest guy in the city.
+Sorry, Larry Ellison.)
 Within minutes of the opening credits, Vince is framed

 for the mayor's death.
 Only some bank-robbing circus